10x-Engineers/clang-builtin-tutorial/README.md

 case RISCV::BI_builtin_riscv_dummy_IType:
     return SemaRef.BuiltinConstantArgRange(TheCall, 1, -2048, 2047);
 ```
-This code make sures that the immediate operand is within the range -2048 to 2047.
+This code makes sure that the immediate operand is within the range -2048 to 2047.
 If not then the `clang` semantic checker would throw a diagnostic error.

 ```